 The Chocolate Museum is exactly what it sounds like.
 A brief history on chocolate itself, and a shop that showcases international brands.
 Bring your sweet tooth.

-Day 1 of 1 Day in Kutná Hora
+Day 1 in Kutná Hora

 Let’s be real, if you came to Kutná Hora, you came here for the Sedlec Ossuary, otherwise known as the Bone Church.
 So make this your first stop.
 Reddit had it right, it’s so creepy and unsettling.